cran/photobiologyInOut/README.md

 USED IN THE IMPORTED FILE ARE THOSE EXPECTED BY THESE FUNCTIONS AND THAT THE VALUES IN THE RETRIEVED DATA ARE THOSE EXPECTED\!**

-*If they do not work with your files, they hopefully will be useful as examples for developing your own functions.
+*If the functions in this package do not work with your files, they hopefully will be useful as examples for developing your own functions.
 If you develop new functions or improve the existing ones, please, do contribute them back to this project.*

 ## Installation